KolaczykResearch/MS-Dyn-Networks-Code/README.md

 - importfile.m		Import MEG data.
 (Data currently not available)

-- MEGfull.m:		Brain image analysis (This replicates our applications in the paper.
+- MEGanalysis.m:		Brain image analysis (This replicates our applications in the paper.
 The data is confidential and is not available at this moment)

+- MEG_breakpoints.m:    Detect change points of the MEG networks

 - RDPmain.m:     	Simulation study using the recursive dyadic partitioning.